May 28 Update: We've got a ton of new details about Persona 5R, including exciting news about a third semester.

 What is Persona 5 The Royal?

-Trailers for Persona 5 The Royal (also styled as Persona 5R) have shown us that this new game looks to be abide by the idea "all that and then some," by adding new characters and gameplay.
+Trailers for Persona 5 The Royal (also styled as Persona 5R) revealed that the title will follow the "all that and then some," of P4G, by expanding the game with new characters, worlds, and gameplay.

-On the game's site p5r.jp, we've been introduced to a new confidants coming in P5R: Takuto Maruki, a school counselor at Shujin Academy, who has been shown to interact with Joker.
-Some are claiming the site also shows a character named Ikeman, which Gamer Professionals is claiming translates to "good-looking man" — who is a possible human form of Morgana, the party member from P5R who is a cat.
+On the game's site p5r.jp, we've been introduced to a new confidant coming in P5R: Takuto Maruki, a school counselor at Shujin Academy, who has been shown to interact with Joker.
+Some are claiming the site also shows a character named Ikeman, which Gamer Professionals is claiming translates to "good-looking man" — who is a possible human form of Morgana, the party member from Persona 5 who is a cat.

 Yes, P5 The Royal might finally show is Morgana's true form, as this character spent much of Persona 5 struggling with their potential past.
 Ikeman is seen lusting after party member Ann Takamaki, another sign he may be Morgana.